mike99mac/minimy-mike99mac/README.md

 This document is based on "The smart boombox cookbook" on https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf which describes much detail of the boombox enclosure.
 This document has just the steps to get the software stack running, and it starts from the very beginning.

 One of my mantras is *Less is more*, so I liked minimy as it is a MINI-MYcroft.
-Here is a rough estimate of the lines of Python code in the three projects:
+Here is a rough estimate of the lines of Python code in the three projects as of May 2023:
 ```
             Repo         Loc       Num-files
     mycroft-core       38074             229
        ovos-core       18067             238
 minimy-mike99mac        9900              79
 ```
+So OVOS is half the size of Mycroft, and Minimy is about half the size of OVOS.

 ## Preparing an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
 You want to prime the pump and put a Linux distribution on that card.